temporaerhaus/website/content/posts/2022-06-13-das-verschwoerhaus-zieht-um.en.md

   - news
 ---

-<abbr title="too long; didn't read">tl;dr</abbr>: _Ulm's city administration wants to steal the volunteers' name and is kicking us out of the space at the Weinhof.
+<abbr title="too long; didn't read">tl;dr</abbr>: _Ulm's city administration wants to take away the volunteers' name and is kicking us out of the space at the Weinhof.
 Now we need your support in finding a new place for the Verschwörhaus._

 Full story: